-14. Agnes Mary BUCKLEY (Elizabeth (Eliza) Mary BUTLER , Margaret Lucy ) was born on 17 Apr 1854 in 28 Maiden Lane, St. Paul, Covent Garden, London.
-She died in 1888 in probably 6 Euston Square, St. Pancras, London.
+15. Agnes Mary BUCKLEY (Elizabeth (Eliza) Mary BUTLER , Margaret Lucy ) was born on 16 Apr 1854 in 28 Maiden Lane, St. Paul, Covent Garden, London.
+She was christened on 7 May 1854 in St. Patrick's Church, Soho Square, Westminster, London.
+She died on 10 Feb 1888 in 6 Euston Square, St. Pancras, London.

 Agnes married Alexander (Alex) BOOKER, son of Thomas BOOKER and Martha STEWARD, on 11 May 1881 in Our Lady of Victories Church, High St., Kensington.
 Alexander was born on 11 May 1842 in Liverpool.
 He died on 23 Aug 1914 in St. Scholastica's Retreat, Lower Clapton, Hackney, London.
 He was buried in St. Mary's Cemetery, Kensal Green, London.

 + 29 F i Etheldreda (Ethel) Matilda BOOKER was born on 13 Mar 1882.
 She died on 5 Jun 1928.

 18. George Charles BUCKLEY (Elizabeth (Eliza) Mary BUTLER , Margaret Lucy ) was born on 4 Jul 1861 in 17 Brydges St., Covent Garden, London.
 He was christened on 21 Jul 1861 in St. Patrick's Church, Soho Square, Westminster, London.
 He died on 17 Aug 1932 in Woodend Hospital, Aberdeen.
 He was buried on 19 Aug 1932 in Huntly Cemetery.

 They had the following children.